na-na-hi/renget/archive/branching.md

 *(Oh, there's a Pangoro!
 Looks fluffy.)*

 *(A Delibird!
 Always liked that one.
-Uh... why are they looking at the Pelippers' post office a pair of binoculars?)*
+Uh... why are they looking at the Pelippers' post office with a pair of binoculars?)*

 *(Man, Garbodor looks even uglier IRL.)*